fabianmichael/kirby3-imagekit/README.md

 > This is not directly related for ImageKit for Kirby 2, but based on the same idea of improving Kirby’s built-in image processing capabilities.

-Adds support for color-managed thumbnails to Kirby 3.
+Adds support for color-managed thumbnails to [Kirby 3](https://getkirby.com/).
 It does so by converting all thumbnails to sRGB color space and embeds an ICC v2 profile for best compatibility across devices and screens.
-It also provides basic optional image optimization.
+It also provides basic (optional) image size optimization.
+In the future, it might also support more fine-grained control over the output profile and rendering intend.

 ⚠️ This is an experimental plugin and probably far from being complete.
 As Kirby’s built-in image processing will probably get an overhaul in the foreseeable future, this might also be just an intermediate solution.